rpillar/ElixirTop5/deps/ecto_sql/README.md

     $ mix deps.get
     $ mix test.all

-Note that `mix test.all` runs the tests in `test/` and in the `integration_test` folder of the `ecto` dependency.
+Note that `mix test.all` runs the tests in `test/` and the `integration_test`s for each adapter: `pg`, `myxql` and `tds`.

 You can also use a local Ecto checkout if desired:

     $ ECTO_PATH=../ecto mix test.all

-You can run tests against an specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:
+You can run tests against a specific Ecto adapter by using the `ECTO_ADAPTER` environment variable:

     $ ECTO_ADAPTER=pg mix test

+MySQL and PostgreSQL can be installed directly on most systems.
+For MSSQL, you may need to run it as a Docker image:

+    docker run -d -p 1433:1433 --name mssql -e 'ACCEPT_EULA=Y' -e 'MSSQL_SA_PASSWORD=some!Password' mcr.microsoft.com/mssql/server:2017-latest

+### Running containerized tests

+It is also possible to run the integration tests under a containerized environment using [earthly](https://earthly.dev/get-earthly):

+    $ earthly -P +all

+You can also use this to interactively debug any failing integration tests using the corresponding commands:

+    $ earthly -P -i --build-arg ELIXIR_BASE=1.8.2-erlang-20.3.8.26-alpine-3.11.6 --build-arg MYSQL=5.7 +integration-test-mysql
+    $ earthly -P -i --build-arg ELIXIR_BASE=1.8.2-erlang-20.3.8.26-alpine-3.11.6 --build-arg MSSQL=2019  +integration-test-mssql
+    $ earthly -P -i --build-arg ELIXIR_BASE=1.8.2-erlang-20.3.8.26-alpine-3.11.6 --build-arg POSTGRES=11.11 +integration-test-postgres

+Then once you enter the containerized shell, you can inspect the underlying databases with the respective commands:

+    PGPASSWORD=postgres psql -h 127.0.0.1 -U postgres -d postgres ecto_test
+    MYSQL_PASSWORD=root mysql -h 127.0.0.1 -uroot -proot ecto_test
+    sqlcmd -U sa -P 'some!Password'

-## Copyright and License
+## License

-"Ecto" and the Ecto logo are Copyright (c) 2012 Plataformatec.
+Copyright (c) 2012 Plataformatec \

-The source code is under the Apache 2 License.

-Copyright (c) 2012 Plataformatec
+Copyright (c) 2020 Dashbit

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.